John Bingham, 7th Earl of Lucan: Marriage and lifestyle

 Lucan met his future wife, Veronica Duncan, early in 1963.
 She was born in 1937 to Major Charles Moorhouse Duncan and his wife, Thelma.
 Veronica's father had died in a car accident when she was young, after which the family moved to South Africa.
 Her mother remarried, and her family returned to England, where her new stepfather became manager of a hotel in Guildford.
 With her sister, Christina, she was educated at St Swithun's School, Winchester.

-After displaying a talent for art Veronica went on to study at an art college in Bournemouth.
+After displaying a talent for art, Veronica went on to study at an art college in Bournemouth.
 The two sisters later shared a flat in London, where Veronica worked as a model and later as a secretary.
-Christina's marriage to the wealthy William Shand Kydd (half-brother to Peter Shand Kydd, stepfather to Diana Spencer, later Princess of Wales) introduced her to London high society, and it was at a golf-club function in the country that Veronica and Lucan first met.
+Christina's marriage to the wealthy William Shand Kydd (half-brother to Peter Shand Kydd, stepfather of Diana Spencer, later Princess of Wales) introduced her to London high society, and it was at a golf-club function in the country that Veronica and Lucan first met.

 News of their engagement appeared in The Times and The Daily Telegraph newspapers on 14 October 1963, and the two were married at Holy Trinity Church, Brompton, on 20 November.
 After a ceremony attended by Princess Alice, Countess of Athlone (one of whose ladies-in-waiting had been a relative of Lady Lucan), but few other prominent members of high society, the couple honeymooned in Europe, travelling first class on the Orient Express.
 Lucan's already embattled finances were given a welcome boost by his father, who provided him with a marriage settlement designed to finance a larger family home and any future additions to the Lucan family.
 Lucan repaid some of his creditors and purchased 46 Lower Belgrave Street in Belgravia, redecorating it to suit Veronica's tastes.

 Two months after the wedding, on 21 January 1964, Lucan's father died of a stroke.
 In addition to a reputed £250,000 inheritance, Lucan acquired his father's titles: Earl of Lucan; Baron Lucan of Castlebar; Baron Bingham of Melcombe Bingham and Baronet Bingham of Castlebar.
 His wife became the Countess of Lucan.